legal resources necessary to hold negligent facilities accountable.

 - Skin discoloration

 - Lashing out at family members and friends

 - Emotional distance

-Under Connecticut laws, the failure to report any signs of this abuse results in a class C misdemeanor for a first offense or class A misdemeanor for subsequent offenses.
-When abuse is reported, the regional ombudsmen’s office will investigate an abuse report.
+Under Connecticut laws, the failure to report any signs of this abuse results in a Class C misdemeanor for a first offense or a Class A misdemeanor for subsequent offenses.
+When mistreatment is reported, the regional ombudsman’s office will investigate a Connecticut nursing home abuse report.